eark-project/information-package/examples/example1/README.md

 Both formats are to be sent to the archive.

+The SIP comes with no PREMIS information and no schemas.

 TODO link to SIP and explain its content

-## Archival (AIP)
+## Ingest: SIP to AIP process

+On the SIP to AIP process the SIP was copied under the submission folder of the AIP.
+Also, PREMIS was generated for files and schemas were added.

-After ingest a preservation event was created to document the action performed on the ingest.
+On ingest a preservation event was created to document the action performed on the ingest.

 Also, after ingest, a file format migration was performed on the object, converting the Word file into a PDF.